 - 29% of UK educated MPs are educated privately in the new 2017 parliament, compared to about 7% of the population.
-52% went to comprehensive schools, and 17% to grammar schools. - The proportion of privately educated MPs is at a record low for years in which we have data. - Over one in ten of the privately educated MPs for whom we had data went to Fton. - 87% of MPs are UK university graduates, 24% went to Oxford or Cambridge, 30% went to non-Oxbridge Russell Group universities and 33% went to other universities in the UK.
-Approximately 10% of MPs hold a postgraduate qualification. - 45% of Conservative MPs were privately educated, down from 48% in 2015.
-15% of 2017 Labour party MPs attended an independent school, down from 16% in 2015.
+51% went to comprehensive schools, and 18% to grammar schools. - The proportion of privately educated MPs is at a record low for years in which we have data. - Over one in ten of the privately educated MPs for whom we had data went to Eton - 86% of MPs are university graduates, 23% went to Oxford or Cambridge, 29% went to non-Oxbridge Russell Group universities and 33% went to other universities in the UK.
+Approximately 11% of MPs hold a postgraduate qualification. - 45% of Conservative MPs were privately educated, down from 48% in 2015.
+14% of 2017 Labour party MPs attended an independent school, down from 16% in 2015.

-attendance has been relatively stable at around 7% of the UK population since the 1960s.
+has been relatively stable at around 7% of the UK population since the 1960s.
 Grammar school attendance has changed drastically during this period, with a peak of around 25% in the mid-1960s, followed by a fall to 5% in the 1970s.
 From the 1970s to today, grammar schools have remained at below 5% of total school attendence.

 One in 10 of the privately educated MPs and 3% of all MPs we have data for attended one private school, Eton College.
 All 20 MPs who attended Eton in the 2017 parliament are members of the Conservative Party.
-The number of MPs who attended Eton has remained relatively consistent over time.
-There were 20 in 2010, and a historic low of 15 Old Etonians in 2005.
-No other school educated as large a proportion of the House of Commons, with the next largest attendance from Millfield School in Somerset, which educated only six MPs in the 2017 parliament.
+The level of MPs who attended Eton has remained relatively consistent over time.
+There were 20 in 2010, and a historic low of 15 Old Etonians in 2005.3 No other school educated as large a proportion of the House of Commons, with the next largest attendance from one school a tie between the independent schools Winchester College and Millfield School, who each educated only five MPs in the 2017 parliament.

-87% of the MPs we have data for attended a UK university, with 10% also completing post-graduate qualifications.
-Almost one quarter (24%) went to Oxford or Cambridge, 30% went to other Russell Group universities, whilst the remaining 33% went to other universities or higher educational institutions.
+86% of the MPs we have data for attended university, with 11% also completing post-graduate qualifications.
+Out of those who completed higher education, 23% went to Oxford or Cambridge, 29% went to other Russell Group universities, whilst the remaining 33% went to other universities or higher educational institutions.

-The new House of Commons is more representative than the Commons elected in 2015, when 32% of MPs were privately educated.
-But even with this improvement, MPs are over four times more likely to have attended private school than the rest of the population.
-Of the 2017 new intake, 63% attended comprehensive schools, similar to the 64% of the 2015 intake.
-The large number of comprehensively educated MPs in each new intake means that the upwards trend in comprehensive attendance is likely to continue.
+The new House of Commons is more representative than the Commons elected in 2015, when 32% of MPs were privately educated.4 But even with this improvement, MPs are over four times more likely to have attended private school than the rest of the population.